Dual Numbers for Arbitrary Order Automatic Differentiation: Introduction

 \section{Introduction}

-Differentiation is a fundamental process that is widely applied in numerous fields of science and engineering.
-It can be carried out symbolically using specialized software, such as Maxima, Maple, or Mathematica, or numerically through finite-difference methods.
-Another approach is Automatic Differentiation (AD) \cite{Griewank1989, Bucker2006, Atilim2018}, which enables the numerical computation of derivatives with the same level of accuracy and precision as symbolic methods, but without requiring symbolic computations.
+Differentiation is a fundamental operation in science and engineering, with applications ranging from optimization and sensitivity analysis to numerical methods and scientific modeling.
+Derivatives can be computed symbolically using computer algebra systems such as Maxima, Maple, or Mathematica, or numerically through finite-difference schemes.
+While symbolic differentiation provides exact expressions and finite differences are straightforward to implement, both approaches have well-known limitations related to expression growth, numerical stability, and truncation errors.
+An alternative approach is Automatic Differentiation (AD) \cite{Griewank1989,Bucker2006,Atilim2018}, which computes derivatives with machine precision by systematically applying the chain rule to numerical programs, without resorting to symbolic manipulation.

-Automatic Differentiation (AD) is a systematic algorithmic technique for efficiently applying the chain rule to compute derivatives.
-Although there is extensive research on this topic, most studies focus on the computation of first- and second-order derivatives for real-valued functions \cite{Phipps2012, Quang2012, Hascoet2013, Hogan2014, Weinstein2016, Felix2016, Slusanschi2016}.
-ADOL-C \cite{Griewank1996, Walther2009, adolcgithub} is an interesting implementation of this technique, which takes advantage of operator overloading to enable differentiation.
-Although ADOL-C supports higher-order derivatives for some functions, a considerable number, including asin, acos, atan, and exponentiation, lack full support for differentiation across all derivative orders.
+Automatic Differentiation is an algorithmic technique that enables the efficient computation of derivatives of functions defined by computer programs.
+Although AD has been extensively studied, most practical implementations focus on first- and second-order derivatives of real-valued functions \cite{Phipps2012,Quang2012,Hascoet2013,Hogan2014,Weinstein2016, Felix2016,Slusanschi2016}.
+One notable implementation is ADOL-C \cite{Griewank1996,Walther2009,adolcgithub}, which employs operator overloading to support differentiation in \texttt{C/C++}.
+While ADOL-C provides partial support for higher-order derivatives, several elementary functions, including inverse trigonometric functions and exponentiation, are not fully supported across all derivative orders.

-Notable AD implementations that support the computation of derivatives of arbitrary order include the PyTorch library in Python \cite{paszke2019pytorch} and the ForwardDiff package in Julia \cite{Revels2016}.
-Even when these libraries do not natively support automatic differentiation for complex-valued functions, the complex case can be managed by separately computing the derivatives of the real and imaginary components of the functions involved.